mui/material-ui/docs/data/material/components/snackbars/snackbars.md

 import Snackbar from '@mui/material/Snackbar';
 ```

-Inspired by Google Keep, the demo below shows a basic snackbar with a text element and two actions.
+Inspired by Google Keep, this demo shows a basic snackbar with a text element and two actions.

 {{"demo": "SimpleSnackbar.js"}}